 Claims-made policies are the most common type of professional liability insurance for physicians.
 They cover claims brought against a physician resulting from services rendered on or after the retroactive date, and before the expiration date of the policy.

 Deductibles: Two different deductible options are typically part of a med mal policy: “Indemnity-Only (Loss-Only)” deductibles are paid when a payment of indemnity needs to be made by the insured; insureds pay an “Indemnity and Expense” deductible even if an indemnity payment is not required.
 This deductible covers legal fees incurred when a claim is filed.

 It’s a reality of the medical profession: Most physicians will get sued at least once during their careers.
 And finding out the cost for medical malpractice insurance is a primary way to protect a practice, a career, a reputation.

 According to a January 2016 New England Journal of Medicine study, three out of every four physicians 65 years old or younger will be sued for medical malpractice.
 And almost 20% will have made an indemnity payment.
 The stakes are even greater for physicians in high risk specialties like neurosurgery or obstetrics/gynecology.
 Of those specialties, a whopping 99% of physicians will have been sued before age 65, and 71% percent will have lost.

 So, yes, physicians need sufficient medical malpractice insurance.

 The cost of medical malpractice insurance is as complex and personal as any other form of insurance.
-It must be suited to the exact needs of the insureds.
+It must be suited to the exact needs of the insured individual.
 There are, of course, ranges of pricing for professional liability coverage for doctors.
-But the best way to determine costs is to get direct quotes from medical malpractice carriers based on specialty, location and professional history.
+The best way to determine costs is to get direct quotes from medical malpractice carriers based on specialty, location and professional history.
 Another key point to measure against when selecting a provider is to make sure they have In-House Attorneys.
-Especially if you’re a solo or small practice Physician.
+This is especially true if you’re a solo or small practice physician.